-The New Jersey Department of Transportation (NJDOT) has created a Local Aid Resource Center (LARC) to support local public agencies, fulfilling a pledge to offer proactive assistance.
-We sat down with Project Manager Katrina Lawrence, PE of our Philadelphia office, who provided insight into McCormick Taylor's role in the project.
+Fulfilling a pledge to offer proactive assistance, the New Jersey Department of Transportation (NJDOT) has created the Local Aid Resource Center (LARC) to support local public agencies.
+We sat down with Project Manager Katrina Lawrence, PE, AICP of our Pittsburgh office, who provided insight into McCormick Taylor's role in the project.

 Tell us a little bit about what the LARC is and who it benefits.

 A new initiative for NJDOT’s Local Aid division, the LARC was created to serve the needs of the 21 counties and 565 local governments throughout the state.
-It is a centralized source of information and a direct connection to a team of experts to assist every local government in project selection and delivery.
-The website houses the resources, calendar of events, and contact information, and a team of experts provides outreach to the whole state by attending conferences, presenting, and addressing questions and concerns through a hotline and email address.
+It is a centralized source of information and a direct connection to a team of experts that helps assist every local government in project selection and delivery.
+The website houses resources, a calendar of events, and contact information.
+In addition, a team of experts provides outreach to the whole state by attending conferences, presenting, and addressing questions and concerns.